-Security cameras have become a common sight in public places like shopping malls, banks, schools, hospitals, airports, casinos and road intersections, but did you know that they’re also becoming an increasingly important part of residential security systems?
-Just as they help to curb crime and increase personal safety in public venues, surveillance cameras can also help to protect you, your family and your possessions right at home.
+Security cameras have become a common sight in public places like shopping malls, banks, schools, hospitals, airports, casinos and road intersections.
+And they’re just as visible in residential settings.
+Like they help to curb crime and increase personal safety in public venues, surveillance cameras are important tools to protect you, your family and your possessions.

-A great way to deter trespassers is to mount outdoor security cameras to your home’s exterior, and keep them aimed at the perimeter of your property.
-Combining several cameras can give you a nearly 360° view of your property line, and are an excellent way to keep an eye out for unwanted visitors in real time, or provide you with playback surveillance footage in the event of a robbery.
+A great way to deter trespassers is to mount outdoor security cameras to the exterior of your home.
+Keep your cameras aimed at the perimeter of your property.
+Combining several cameras can give you a nearly 360° view of your property line.
+They are an excellent way to keep an eye out for unwanted visitors in real time.
+These cameras provide you with playback surveillance footage in the event of a robbery.

 Whether you don’t have the type of front door that’s right for a peephole, or just want to be extra sure before opening your home to someone, a small surveillance camera can let you answer a knock at the door with confidence.
-Save on data storage by using a motion-activated camera that only films when movement is detected on your front step, and keep a small CCTV monitor handy in the kitchen or your home office so you can easily see who’s there.
+Save on data storage by using a motion-activated camera that only films when movement is detected on your front step.
+You can also keep a small CCTV monitor handy in the kitchen or your home office so you can easily see who’s there.

 Nothing is more valuable than your children, so it can be tough to rest easy about their care when you leave them at home with outside babysitters and nannies.
-One way to find peace of mind, and get a firsthand look at how your kids are treated when you’re not there, is to invest in a “nanny cam,” a small concealed camera that’s disguised to look like an ordinary household object.
-These hidden cameras are ideal for capturing child/caretaker interactions, and let you view in real time or play back later.
+One way to find peace of mind — and get a firsthand look at how your kids are treated when you’re not there — is to invest in a “nanny cam.”
+This small, concealed camera is disguised to look like an ordinary household object.
+These hidden cameras are ideal for capturing child/caretaker interactions and let you view in real time or play back later.

 If you run a business out of your home, chances are you have work equipment, money and inventory on premises.
 A security camera can not only help prevent the theft of work-related valuables, but can also multitask by monitoring employees, clients and vendors who come in and out of your home throughout the business day.